Techniques for TM1 TI Scripting

-This is an important function.
-You can use this to avoid runtime TI generated errors but when using it before each cell insert the following lines:
+This is an important function as you can use this to avoid runtime TI-generated errors, but when using it before each cell, you need to insert the following lines:

 This function saves all TM1 data from the server memory to disk and restarts the log file—IBM.

 To avoid this problem, you can use the SaveDataAll function.
-However, it is important to use this function appropriately.
-This function used incorrectly can cause server locks and crashes.
+However, it is important to use this function appropriately as if this function is used incorrectly, it can cause server locks and crashes.

 - AssignClientToGroup and RemoveClientFromGroup: The AssignClientToGroup function will assign and the RemoveClientFromGroup will remove an existing client from an existing group.

 - ElementSecurityGet and ElementSecurityPut: The ElementSecurityGet function is used to assign and the ElementSecurityPut function is used to retrieve a security level for an existing group for a specific dimension element.
 The security levels can be None, Read, Write, Reserve, Lock, and Admin.

 - SecurityRefresh: The SecurityRefresh function reads all of the currently set up TM1 security information and applies that information to all of the TM1 objects on the TM1 Server.
 However, depending on the complexity of the TM1 model and the security that has been set up, this function may take a very long time to execute, and during this time, all users are locked.

 The following functions can be used to maintain cube rules and feeders:

 This function becomes important if you are using conditional feeders.
 Whenever you edit and save a cube rule file, feeders get automatically reprocessed by TM1.
 You can use this function to ensure that all of the conditional feeders are reprocessed.
 However, keep in mind that when using this function, all of the feeders for the cube will be reprocessed: